 (Photo Credits: Author)

 I was previously challenged by my valued mentors with this same exact question.
-Based upon those challenging discussions with these integral mentors, it was critically important for me to clearly identify my priorities.
-Ultimately, the reason why I exist is rooted upon having a clearly established mission statement for my life.
+Based on those challenging discussions with these integral mentors, it was critically important for me to clearly identify my priorities.
+Ultimately, the reason why I exist is rooted in having a clearly established mission statement for my life.
 Allow your passion to lead you to your purpose.

 I am extremely thankful to each of these mentors for encouraging me to layout my own specific strategic blueprint for my life both personally and professionally.
 My mentors have made all the difference in my life.
 I would not be where I am at today without their continued support and words of encouragement.
 Truly mentors make all the difference in our lives.